raballew/okd-the-hard-way/docs/02-services.md

 The Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
-In our case it is needed to synchonize the clocks of the nodes in the disconnected environment so that logging, certificates and other curtial components use the same timestamps.
+In our case it is needed to synchronize the clocks of the nodes in the disconnected environment so that logging, certificates and other crucial components use the same timestamps.

-The Chrony NTP daemon can act as both, NTP server or as NTP client.
-To turn Chrony into an NTP server add the following line into the main Chrony /etc/chrony.conf configuration file:
+The chrony NTP daemon can act as both, NTP server or as NTP client.
+To turn chrony into an NTP server add the following line into the main chrony /etc/chrony.conf configuration file:

 ```bash
 [root@services ~]# echo "allow 192.168.200.0/24" >> /etc/chrony.conf
 ```

-Then restart the Chrony daemon.
+Then restart the chrony daemon.

 ```bash
 [root@services ~]# systemctl restart chronyd